dhocker/lumi-clock/README.md

 in the project directory.
 * loglevel: Selects the level of logging (debug, warning, info, error) The default is "debug".
+* pirsensor: Determines if a PIR motion sensor is present.
+Use a value of "True", "on" or 1 to indicate one is present.
+Use "False", "off" or 0 otherwise.
+This setting allows you to run LumiClock on a Raspberry Pi without a PIR sensor.
+* timeout: Sets the display timeout value in minutes.
+This is only meaningful if you have a PIR motion sensor.
+This is how long the display will stay on once the PIR sensor indicates no motion.

 ## Spinner
 The spinner is a 128x128 animated GIF.
 The project includes several